 responsiveness to interferon gamma.
 Hum Exp Toxicol.1999;18:233-240.

-Not Available.
 Health Effects of Exposure to Environmental Tobacco Smoke: The

 Report of the California Environmental Protection Agency: Smoking and Tobacco